Here is what we have to date:

 1912 Early in 1912 Charles Booth handed over the chairmanship of Alfred Booth and Company to his nephew Charles but still sailed to Brazil that year with his son George.
 In 1915 returned fully to work under wartime exigencies despite growing evidence of heart disease

 1912 George Booth commissions a new house in Campden Hill The New House was built in Airlie Gardens at the top of Campden Hill.
 Architect was his cousin Harry Fletcher.
 The house opened in June 1914 and they sold it to South Africa in 1928 as a residence for their Ambassador.
-The New House was frequently used to entertain Cabinet Ministers, Prime Ministers and Hoover before he became President of the USA along with infinite literary and musical figures
+The New House was frequently used to entertain Cabinet Ministers, Prime Ministers and Hoover before he became President of the USA along with many literary and musical figures

 1914 The partnership moves into a private limited company June 1914, Alfred Booth and Company Limited was formed with a share capital of £1m in ordinary shares of £1